-An introduction to astronomy, emphasizing the study of stars and galaxies.
+An introduction to astronomy emphasizing the physical laws governing the Solar System, the study of the planets and the Sun.
 This is a Core Curriculum Course.

 Prerequisites:

 MATH 1314 or equivalent.
 Contact the instructor should you have any questions.
 The astronomy courses ASTR 1403 and ASTR 1404 are not requisites of one another and may be taken in any order.